MajorCadence/Build-TensorFlow-with-TensorRT/README.md

 Troubleshooting
 - If Docker build fails with CUDA or driver errors, ensure your host NVIDIA driver is compatible with the CUDA runtime used by the image.
 - Out-of-memory errors: increase Docker build resources or swap; building TensorFlow can be memory intensive.
-- If TensorRT symbols are missing at runtime, verify that your runtime environment has the same TensorRT version as used during linking.
+- If TensorRT symbols are missing at runtime (`TF-TRT Warning: Could not find TensorRT`), run `python test-tf.py` and check your CUDA and cuDNN versions.
+If they aren't found, then install them.
+If you see any 'not found' errors in loading .so libraries, make sure you have them in your $PATH.

-Contributing
+Contributing configurations
-- Add a new folder following the existing naming pattern for additional CUDA/cuDNN/TRT combinations and include a `Dockerfile` and `build_tf.sh`.
+- Add a new folder following the existing naming pattern for additional Python/TF/CUDA/cuDNN/TRT combinations and include a `Dockerfile` and `build_tf.sh`.